Ajay-Sapkal/easyprompt-app/README.md

 # AI-SaaS-App
-Ffully functional AI SaaS Application with Subscriptions billings using the PERN stack (PostgreSQL, Express, React and Node.js)
+Fully functional AI SaaS Application with Subscriptions billings using the PERN stack (PostgreSQL, Express, React and Node.js)